View courses in

 ENG ME 302: Engineering Mechanics II

 Fundamentals of engineering dynamics.
-Kinetics of rigid bodies in two and three dimensions.
-Impulsive motion; impact.
-Energy and momentum methods.
-Mechanical vibrations of linear single-degree-of-freedom systems.
-(Formerly ENG EK 302)
+Kinetics and kinematics of rigid bodies in two and three dimensions.
+Newton's Laws.
+Lagrangian methods.
+Introduction to mechanical vibrations.
+4 cr

 ENG ME 303: Fluid Mechanics

 Properties of fluids.
 Fluid statics.
 Flow kinematics and dynamics.
 Dimensional analysis.
 Control volume approach to conservation of mass, momentum, and energy.
 Analysis of fluid flow along streamline using the Bernoulli equation.
 Pipe flow analysis techniques.
 Discussion of boundary layers, and methods for estimating drag, and lift forces.
 Course consists of a mixture of lectures and labs.